 - Biometrics: the user clearly uses biometric features such as his fingerprint, face or iris pattern

 - Hardware: the user owns an item that helps him with authentication.
-This could be a code generator, an SMS or an email to his mobilt elefon.
+For example, a code generator, an SMS or an email to his mobil telefon.
 Or hardware in the form of a card or token.

-Organizations that are serious about security have no choice but to implement multifactor authentication.
-It is currently a recognized and proven practice to authenticate users with multiple factors to protect sensitive data.
+In conclusion, organizations that are serious about security have no choice but to implement multifactor authentication, since it is currently a recognized and proven practice to authenticate users with multiple factors to protect sensitive data.